It was time for a change…

 Common pain-point for agents is the Search feature whereby they have to select the search criteria first (Name, Policy/Quote Number, Zip Code) then enter corresponding search inquiry.

-Improved Search Functions
+New & Improved Search Functionality

 - The main improvement to the search function was to allow the agent to simply enter the search inquiry into the search input field and search.
 The agent can enter policy or quote number, a first or last name, or an address